Episode 2 of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest 1/4th of Gabriella!

-That is because I think most animated adaptations of manga, they go generally one or two episodes per volume is my impression, but the first six episodes [of Yona] are two volumes.
+That is because, I think, most animated adaptations of manga, they go generally one or two episodes per volume is my impression, but the first six episodes [of Yona] are two volumes.

 The next six episodes are one and a half volumes.
-It is going at, is not just you, it is going at a super slow pace.
+It is going at—it’s not just you; it is going at a super slow pace.
 And I have really mixed feelings because I can’t think of too much that I would sit there—like it all feels like it’s character building.
 It is action-driven and story-driven but it also very character-driven.
 But also very little gets accomplished in each episode, sometimes, and it feels really frustrating.
 I don’t know, what do you guys think?

 CAITLIN: Oh man, HBO Yona of the Dawn would be…